How it works

 surfaced explorations/session-2025-09.md β€” a session where the user spent 4x longer on tightly scoped options before choosing one.
 The pattern started here.

-Init takes 15–30 seconds for a thousand documents, and costs only cents.
+Init takes under 20 seconds for a thousand documents, and costs only cents.
 Everything after that is local.
-Queries return in ~50ms.
-No API calls at search time.
+Queries return in ~8ms on the on-device embedding model.
+No API calls at search time β€” no per-query cost, no data leaving your machine.

 The index refreshes automatically before each agent session.
 New content gets indexed, embeddings update, catalysts regenerate if enough has changed.